Achievable logoAchievable logo

 β-oxidation of fatty acids

-• In the liver, when carbohydrate availability is low, excess acetyl-CoA can form ketone bodies (acetoacetate, β-hydroxybutyrate), which serve as alternative energy sources for tissues such as the brain.
+• In the liver, when carbohydrate availability is low, excess acetyl-CoA can be converted into ketone bodies (acetoacetate, β-hydroxybutyrate), which serve as alternative energy sources for tissues such as the brain.

 Saturated and unsaturated fats